pince4213/Simulation-and-Boolean-Expression-Generation-from-ISCAS-Format-Gate-Level-Netlist/README.md

 ## 📩 Contact

-For questions, suggestions, or collaboration:  [Urmitkikani1184@gmail.com](mailto:Urmitkikani1184@gmail.com)
+For questions, suggestions, or collaboration:  [Princeviradiya50@gmail.com](mailto:Princeviradiya50@gmail.com)

 ---

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE) :

----

-## 🙌 Acknowledgements

-Special thanks to our fellow batchmate [**Neha Golani**](https://github.com/Nehagolani19) for her support throughout the development of this project.

 ---